The Miracle of America

 – “The Miracle of America.”
 Kirkus Reviews, 12-18-13

 – “Books: This and That,” Marvin Olasky, WORLD Magazine, 3-22-14

 – “Our Founding Principles,” Part 1 & Part 2.
 Kevin Price, Price of Business Show, 1110 AM Houston, 7-17-15

-–The Old Schoolhouse Review of Miracle of America Text & HS Teacher Course Guide, 2016, 2017
+–The Old Schoolhouse Curriculum Review of Miracle of America HS Teacher Course Guide, Brandy Brockhausen, The Old Schoolhouse Magazine, 2016, 2017

 The Miracle of America High School Teacher Course Guide (American Heritage, 2016) is designed to be used with The Miracle of America text (Second Edition, 2015) mentioned above.
 The resource serves as a guide for teaching a secondary-level, semester-long special topics course in social studies/humanities (eligible for state elective credit) or as supplemental units for teaching existing courses such as U. S. Government, U. S. history, Western Civilization, and Bible.